Websoft9Archive/ansible-template/.github/ISSUE_TEMPLATE/bug.md

 ## The reason of conjecture

-mysql version shoud be >5.7
+mysql version should be >5.7